demisto/content-docs/docs/integrations/debugging.md

 demisto.debug("I shouldn't have gone into STEM")
 ```

 This will print to the logs at the "Debug" level.
+Note that the debug feature is disabled by default.
+You will need to enable it at the tenant level.
+If running this command from the War Room, you  will need to set debug-mode=True.
+For more information about debug mode, see https://xsoar.pan.dev/docs/reference/articles/troubleshooting-guide#debug-mode

 And lastly: